The Future of Heat Pumps

-The Future of Heat Pumps, a special report in the IEA’s World Energy Outlook series, will provide an outlook for heat pumps, identifying key opportunities to accelerate their deployment.
-It will also highlight the major barriers and policy solutions, and explore the implications of an accelerated uptake of heat pumps for energy security and efforts to tackle climate change.
+Heat pumps, powered by low-emissions electricity, are the central technology in the global transition to secure and sustainable heating.
+The Future of Heat Pumps, a special report in the IEA’s World Energy Outlook series, provides an outlook for heat pumps, identifying key opportunities to accelerate their deployment.
+It also highlights the major barriers and policy solutions, and explores the implications of an accelerated uptake of heat pumps for energy security, consumers’ energy bills, employment and efforts to tackle climate change.